withcatai/node-llama-cpp/README.md

 This package comes with pre-built binaries for macOS, Linux and Windows.

-If binaries are not available for your platform, it'll fallback to download the latest version of `llama.cpp` and build it from source with `node-gyp`.
+If binaries are not available for your platform, it'll fallback to download the latest version of `llama.cpp` and build it from source with `cmake`.
 To disable this behavior set the environment variable `NODE_LLAMA_CPP_SKIP_DOWNLOAD` to `true`.

 ## Documentation